-In the event of criminal activity occurring on campus or off campus that, in the judgment of the Director of Administration and Operations or designee, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+In the event of criminal activity occurring on campus or off campus that, in the judgment of the Vice Dean for Finance and Administration or designee, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
 An example of such an incident would be an armed robbery on or near campus where the perpetrator is not immediately apprehended.
 After information concerning incidences of ongoing or continued threats to students or employees at the College, medical center, or immediately surrounding areas, is received from the Department of Public Safety, email and/or text message warnings will be communicated to students and employees via the RAVE alert system.
 Updates to the warnings will be provided as appropriate.